 Real Santa tracking doesn’t come from a military command center, a government entity, a search engine, a company or from outer space.
 It comes from where Santa comes from — the North Pole.

-We have been tracking Santa from the North Pole for 26 years.
+We have been tracking Santa from the North Pole since 1991.
 That’s longer than anyone else online!

 Allow us to give you a couple of other reasons why following Santa on SantaUpdate.com is better than anywhere else: